Data-Archive-Project/backend/README.md

 This repository contains the backend code for the  Data Archive System, a project designed to manage and archive departmental records and documents efficiently.
 The backend is built using Django, a Python web framework.

+## API in Production
+The API is hosted on PythonAnywhere and can be accessed at [https://dataarchive.pythonanywhere.com/docs](https://dataarchive.pythonanywhere.com/docs)

 ## Table of Contents

 - [Getting Started](#getting-started)